 Mr. Castro earned his Juris Doctor from Michigan State University College of Law and was admitted to the State Bar of Michigan in November 2018.
-He received his Bachelor of Science Degree in Sociology from Illinois State University in 2015.
+He received his Bachelor of Science in sociology from Illinois State University in 2015.
 Originally from the Southside of Chicago, Mr. Castro relocated to Michigan to attend law school.
-He currently lives in Northville, and enjoys hiking, kayaking, reading, and going on adventures with his German Shepherd.
+He currently lives in Northville and enjoys hiking, kayaking, reading, and going on adventures with his German Shepherd.

 Megan Callahan, Associate Attorney